Construction and Maintenance

 Resident Dining Center

-The Resident Dining Center is adding space for another 200 seats and room to accommodate a meeting room for large groups to dine together.
-The project will open in time for fall semester 2017.
+The Resident Dining Center added space for another 200 seats and room to accommodate a meeting room for large groups to dine together.
+The main dining area was expanded with new food stations to offer more “made to order” food choices and healthier options.

 Click here for more images.